 The three well-appointed bedrooms are on the first and second floors accessed by the original steep cottage stairs.
 The mixture of twin and double rooms offer flexibility as well as comfort with plenty of storage available for long staying guests.
 Glorious village and countryside views abound from each room.

 Countryside and nature-lovers will be thrilled at the multitude of trails and bridleways accessible right from Royland Cottage’s doorstep, while art aficionados can enjoy exploring local landscapes which inspired David Hockney or seek out local works by renowned wildlife artist Robert Fuller in his gallery just five minutes away.

 For those of a culinary inclination, the area contains an abundance of good pubs and restaurants as well as a wonderful selection of farm shops, country markets and artisan food producers.

-A good village pub is just a stroll away from the cottage, meanwhile, and you can feed the residents of a picturesque duck pond en route.
+The Star Inn village pub is just a stroll away from the cottage, meanwhile, and you can feed the residents of a picturesque duck pond en route.
 More extensive amenities can be found in the historic town of Pocklington, which is only a 15-minute drive from the cottage and has a wonderful arts centre with many live events alongside world class exhibitions and workshops.

 Access through the side of the property into the open plan kitchen dining area.